 The City of Edmonton is committed to citizen engagement.

-A four week review period beginning on July 16, 2018, will be provided to internal and external stakeholders to provide comments on a draft of this report.
-Please take a read through and email your comments to Katherine Pihooja, project Planner.
+A four-week review period beginning on July 16, 2018, was provided to internal and external stakeholders to provide comments on a draft of this report.

 In order to reduce these barriers, City staff propose removing the need for development permits for some change of use developments and Minor Home Based Businesses.